- Which states in the U.S. prohibit open carry?

 Even if a state allows open carry, there are often specifics that vary between states.
 You should see if your state open carry laws enforce the following:

-- Loaded vs. unloaded: Some states allow open carry, but require you to carry an unloaded weapon.
-In states that allow you to open carry a loaded weapon, there might be limitations to the amount of ammunition you can carry with you.
+Some states allow open carry, but require you to carry an unloaded weapon.
+In states that allow you to openly carry a loaded weapon, there might be limitations to the amount of ammunition you can carry with you.

 A best practice for lawful open carry is to be very familiar with your state’s gun laws.
 Reading legalese can sound intimidating, but there are many resources out there that make gun laws accessible and easy to understand.